Nvidia quarterly revenues grow 84% to $5.66 billion

 Datacenter revenues were $2.05 billion, up 79% from a year earlier and up 8% from the previous quarter.
 During the quarter, Nvidia held its GPU Technology conference with more than 200,000 registrations from 195 countries and 14 million views for its opening keynote.
 It introduced Nvidia Grace, an Arm-based datacenter central processing unit (CPU).

 Nvidia said growth came from its Mellanox networking products and demand for Ampere-based GPUs for datacenters.
+Collette Kress, chief financial officer, said that Nvidia was extremely pleased with the performance of Mellanox in its first full year after Nvidia acquired it.
+In a call with analysts, Huang said, “We are seeing strength across the board in datacenters.”

 Gaming